 The following prepares around 50 8x10 photograms.

 At least 24 hours before you begin, dissolve each chemical in water to make two different solutions.
-Add 25 grams Ammonium Ferric Citrate and 100 mL water into a light tight container with a lid.
-In a separate container add 10 grams Potassium Ferricyanide and 100 mL water.
+Add 25 grams ammonium ferric citrate and 100 mL water into a light-tight container with a lid.
+In a separate container, add 10 grams potassium ferricyanide and 100 mL water.
 Agitate slowly until the chemicals dissolve.
-These bottles can last for over a year stored at room temperature.
-If storing for a long time a slime may form on the surface this can be removed with a paint brush before coating paper.
+These bottles can last for over a year, stored at room temperature.
+If storing for a long time, a slime may form on the surface; this can be removed with a paint brush before coating the paper.

-Right before coating paper or fabric, measure and combine equal quantities of each solution in a separate container.
+Right before coating the paper or fabric, measure and combine equal quantities of each solution in a separate container.
 This container will be the one where paint brushes or foam brushes are dipped for coating.
-Unused mixed solution can be stored for a week or more in a light tight container but it does lose its UV sensitivity over time.
+Unused mixed solution can be stored for a week or more in a light-tight container, but it does lose its UV sensitivity over time.

 Next, brush the liquid solution onto the project area.
-Make sure to not leave puddles on the paper a nice even coat is best.
+Make sure to not leave puddles on the paper; a nice even coat is best.
 Ensure your work area is dimly lit.
 Once the material is coated, leave it to dry in a dark area.
-Make sure they are completely dry before exposing or they will rinse out and not expose properly.
-If the paper feels cool to the touch it is probably still drying.
-Paper can be stored dry for many days as long as it is kept in light tight containers.
-To speed up the process you can coat paper days in advance and have dry and ready to expose to light.
+Make sure they are completely dry before exposing, or they will rinse out and not expose properly.
+If the paper feels cool to the touch, it is probably still drying.
+Paper can be stored dry for many days as long as it is kept in light-tight containers.
+To speed up the process, you can coat paper days in advance and have it dry and ready to expose to light.

 Do: Steps: